-I had lived in San Francisco most of her life, building a career as a designer of museum exhibitions, graphics, and interactive educational software, always drawing and painting for my own pleasure.
-In 1999 I began channeling my creativity into “intuitive painting” as described by Michele Cassou and Stewart Cubley in Life, Paint, and Passion.
+I had lived in San Francisco most of my life, building a career as a designer of museum exhibitions, graphics, and interactive educational software, always drawing and painting for my own pleasure.
+In 1999 I began channeling my creativity into “intuitive painting” as described by Michele Cassou and Stewart Cubley in their book Life, Paint, and Passion.
 In 2003 the Canessa Gallery in San Francisco exhibited a series of my intuitive paintings under the title, “Infinite Worlds Within”.

-Craig had spent nearly all his adult life in the San Francisco Bay Area, first as a graduate student at Stanford, then as a program director at the Wright Institute in Berkeley, a center for social action research and a free-standing graduate school of clinical and social psychology.
+Craig had spent nearly all his adult life in the San Francisco Bay Area, first as a graduate student at Stanford, then as program director at the Wright Institute in Berkeley, a center for social action research and a free-standing graduate school of clinical and social psychology.
 Later he was director of the Ark Foundation, with the goal of helping to end the Cold War.
 He co-edited several books: Sanctions for Evil, Citizen Summitry, and Securing Our Planet.
 Later he turned to coaching authors and continues to do so (www.bookcreationcoach.com).

 Craig’s paintings are more abstract; he is intrigued by things arising out of what mystics called the “plenum void,” or rather by the energetic shapes that condense into things.
 Both of us have chosen to work mainly on paper, Craig with acrylics, I with gouache.
 We appreciate each other’s ability to see beyond “consensual reality” and to celebrate the intricacy and interconnectedness of all things.